laurin92/esp32-weather-epd/platformio/METEOBLUE_INTEGRATION.md

 ### Missing Data
 - Increase `HTTP_CLIENT_TCP_TIMEOUT` in config.cpp if seeing timeout errors
 - Some fields (air quality, alerts) are expected to be empty with MB basic API

+### NVS Storage Errors
+- If you see "NOT_ENOUGH_SPACE" errors, the NVS partition may be full
+- The code automatically clears old cached data before writing new data
+- If persistent, consider increasing `SLEEP_DURATION` to reduce write frequency
+- Check serial output for actual bytes written/read from cache

+### Weather Icons Don't Match Meteoblue Website
+- Ensure you're comparing the same day (cache may show older data)
+- Check serial monitor for API call timestamps
+- Daily icons represent the most common daytime condition (6am-6pm), not a single hour
+- Force fresh API call by setting `MB_API_CALL_SLEEP_DURATION` = `SLEEP_DURATION`

 ## Future Enhancements